bbc/storyplayer/README.md

 [romper.js](src/romper.js) exports an `init()` function that is used to initiate StoryPlayer and returns an instance of StoryPlayer.
 It takes one argument, which is an Object containing the following attributes:

 * `target` - An HTML element for the player to live in.
-* `staticImageBaseUrl` - The location of some static assets used by the player (specifically image assets to used if not defined in the story)
-* `analyticsLogger` (optional, defaults to logging on the browser console) - A function that processes analytics data Objects; see [below](#analytics).
-For example, the function might save the information into a database
 * fetchers - functions that take a UUID and return an Object describing an instance of the data model for the given experience.
   - `storyFetcher` - returns a [`story`](https://github.com/bbc/object-based-media-schema#story)
   - `narrativeElementFetcher` - returns a [`Narrative Element`](https://github.com/bbc/object-based-media-schema#narrative-element)